 If you’re struggling with adjustment disorder, you’re trying to handle a number of major life stresses or events that have exhausted your ability to cope.
 Maybe you’ve just moved to a new state and are facing overwhelming obstacles.
 Perhaps you’re getting a divorce and are struggling with the legal battles, custody hearings, and learning to live life as a single person again.
 Maybe you’re grieving the loss of a beloved child, parent, or friend and cannot see how you are going to go on without them.
 You may know that the distress you feel is out of proportion to the event but are unable to simply move past it, no matter how much you’ve tried.
 The distress you feel about the event or series of events is causing significant impairment in many areas of your life.
 The stress and distress you’re in makes you feel as though the walls are closing in around you.

 There is a way to escape the overwhelming burden of adjustment disorder.
-The compassionate staff at Cedar Crest Hospital have successfully helped thousands of children, teens, adults, and older adults for over twenty-five years.
+The compassionate staff at Cedar Crest Hospital & Residential Treatment Center has successfully helped thousands of children, teens, adults, and older adults for over twenty-five years.
 We understand the unique challenges of trying to cope with adjustment disorder and are ready to put our decades of experience into your care.
 At Cedar Crest, any time, day or night, we’re here for you.

 Helping a Family Member or Loved One Seek Treatment